Taleb03/Taleb03/README.md

 - Front-End: HTML5, CSS, GSAP, ScrollTrigger, Lenis.
 - Backend: PHP, Laravel and DJANGO

 That's it from me now.
-Feel free you contact me if you like anything that I am offering!😊
+Feel free to contact me if you like anything that I am offering!😊